Have you ever thought about trapping armadillos?

 As the animal digs for food they leave behind several shallow holes which are about 3-5 inches wide.

-The animal also digs a burrow in the ground and several smaller dens that they use for potential escape.
+Armadillos also dig a burrow in the ground and several smaller dens that they use for potential escape.

 The burrows are commonly found under barns, garages and homes and they can potentially cause damage to the foundation of the structure.

-Sturdy Fence - A strong and sturdy fence can be used to keep armadillos out of your yard but since they are burrowing animals a portion of the fence should be buried underground to prevent the animal from just digging under it.
+A strong and sturdy fence can be used to keep armadillos out of your yard, but since they are burrowing animals a portion of the fence should be buried underground to prevent the animal from just digging under it.

 You can choose to bait the trap with a nylon stocking filled with worms but that's not the best way for trapping armadillos.